 Before the grain can be milled it must be thoroughly cleaned.
 Not simply because grit or dust in the grain would spoil the flour but also because the millstones themselves are a major investment which must be protected from foreign bodies such as pebbles, metal swarf, etc. Typically the grain will pass through two separate cleaning processes.

 The first of these cleaning processes is the winnowing machine, of which we have only the carcass.
-The winnowing machine housed a large paddle fan in the drum section nearest us, which created a wind that vented through a hole in the wall to the rear.
-Freshly delivered grain would be taken to the top of the mill and would then be trickled down through the winnowing machine so that the wind could carry the bulky lightweight rubbish, such as chaff and straw, out of the mill leaving just grain and any heavy foreign bodies behind.
+The winnowing machine housed a large paddle fan in the drum section nearest us, which created a draught that vented through a hole in the wall to the rear.
+Freshly delivered grain would be taken to the top of the mill and would then be trickled down through the winnowing machine so that the draught could carry the bulky lightweight rubbish, such as chaff and straw, out of the mill leaving just grain and any heavy foreign bodies behind.
 The winnowed grain would then be bagged and taken back to the top of the mill before passing down through the grain cleaning machine.
+It is possible that the winnowing machine may have included a series of graded "screens" to enable anything larger that a grain of wheat to be ejected.

 Flour dressers were an integral part of latter-day flourmills.
 Once upon a time everyone was eating wholemeal flour which produces a fairly solid and heavy loaf, but by the Victorian period it was fashionable to eat white bread - although we know from his son's book that the last miller himself ate only wholemeal bread.
 This meant that the miller needed some means by which he could remove some, or all, of the bran from the meal produced on his millstones.
 To this end he installed a number of flour dressers (also known as wire machines or bolters): One on the first floor, which we see here hanging from the ceiling, and two more here the second floor.